 So, if you’re calculating your YTD income in July, August, or September, there isn’t much history to go on.
 A small amount of unpaid leave or a few days of overtime could dramatically increase or decrease your annualised income calculation.

-In these months, some lenders will ask for your group certificate or ATO Annual Income Statement instead of using your YTD income.
+In these months, some lenders will rely more heavily on your employment contract and your ATO Income Statement from the previous financial year to establish a stable income figure.
 These documents will show a full 12 months of income or the date that you started with your new employer in the previous financial year.
 Either way, it allows the banks to get a more accurate idea of your annual income.

 If you started a new job in the middle of a financial year, you might have noticed your year-to-date income figure looks a little low.
 And that’s nothing to worry about—it’s the exact reason why we use a YTD calculator to calculate your annual income rather than just taking the number from your payslip.